AlphaRalph/IoTSensorBase/docs/OVERVIEW.md

 ![IoT SensorBase][CloudWatch]<br />

 Now the LogDatebase is created.
-You can repeat this step to create an Log for errors.
-Name it "IOTError"<br />
+You can repeat this step to create an Log only for errors.
+Name it "ErrorIOTSensorBase"<br />

 ### Create DynamoDB